Open-source • Production-ready • Docker-native

 Map external role/group claims to internal permissions to keep onboarding and governance consistent.

-Track and review portal usage with analytics capabilities that are currently in active delivery.
+Track and review portal usage with analytics capabilities currently in active delivery.

 Run locally with Docker Compose or deploy behind a reverse proxy in the cloud.